gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 impacts could make the second brand look worse.
 If the order of measurements to be made is randomized, then even if there is some drift in the responses over the order of observations it should still be possible to see the differences in the randomly assigned effects.
-If the study incorporates repeated measurements on human subjects, randomizing the order of treatments they are exposed to can alleviate impacts of them "learning" through the study, something that we would not have to worry about with paper towels.
+If the study incorporates repeated measurements on human or animal subjects, randomizing the order of treatments they are exposed to can alleviate impacts of them "learning" through the study or changing just due to being studied, something that we would not have to worry about with paper towels.

-\indent In observational studies, we do not have the luxury of random assignment, that is, we cannot randomly assign levels of the treatment variables to our subjects, so we cannot guarantee that the only difference between the groups are based on the differences in the explanatory variables.
+\indent In observational studies, we do not have the luxury of random assignment, that is, we cannot randomly assign levels of the treatment variables to our subjects, so we cannot guarantee that the only differences between the groups are based on the differences in the explanatory variables.
-\index{random assignment}
+\index{random assignment} \index{observational study}
 As discussed before, because we can't control which level of the variables are assigned to the subjects, we cannot make causal inferences and have to worry about other variables being the real drivers of the results.
-Although we can never establish causal inference with observational studies, we can generalize our results to a larger population if we have a representative (ideally fully random) sample from our population of interest.
+Although we can never establish causal inference with observational studies, we can generalize our results to a larger population if we have a representative (ideally random) sample from our population of interest.

 \indent It is also possible that we might have studies where some of the variables are randomly assigned and others that are not randomly assignable.
-The most common versions of this are what we sometimes call subject "demographics", such as sex, income, race, etc. We might be performing a study where we can randomly assign treatments to these subjects but might also want to account for differences based on income level, which we can't assign.
+The most common versions of this are what we sometimes call subject "demographics", such as gender, income, race, etc. We might be performing a study where we can randomly assign treatments to these subjects but might also want to account for differences based on income level, which we can't assign.
 In these cases, the scope of inference gets complicated -- differences seen on randomized variables can be causally interpreted but you have to be careful to not say that the demographics caused differences.
-Suppose that a randomly assigned drug dosage is found to show differences in male patients but not in female patients.
-We could say that the dosage causes differences in males but does not in females.
-We are not saying that sex caused the differences but that the causal differences were modified by the sex of the subjects.
+Suppose that a randomly assigned drug dosage is found to show positive differences in older adults and negative changes in younger adults.
+We could say that the dosage causes the increases in older adults and decreases in younger ones, but we can't say that age caused the the differences in the ages -- it just modified how the drug works and what the drug caused to happen in the responses.
 \index{scope of inference}

 \indent Even when we do have random assignment of treatments it is important to think